zalyoung/gitlab-handbook/content/handbook/about/maintenance.md

 ## What are the content websites?

 1. The public [`handbook.gitlab.com`](/) website:
-    1. While often referred to as "the handbook", this website also serves a wide variety of other content including the [job families](/job-families), and the [teamops](/teamops) pages.
+   1. While often referred to as "the handbook", this website also serves a wide variety of other content including the [job families](/job-families), and the [TeamOps](/teamops) pages.
    1. `handbook.gitlab.com` is primarily backed by the [`gitlab-com/content-sites/handbook`](https://gitlab.com/gitlab-com/content-sites/handbook/)  project and repo.
-    1. Data (yml) files currently resides in the [`gitlab-com/www-gitlab-com`](https://gitlab.com/gitlab-com/www-gitlab-com) repository.
+   1. Data (YML) files currently resides in the [`gitlab-com/www-gitlab-com`](https://gitlab.com/gitlab-com/www-gitlab-com) repository.
 1. The ["Internal Handbook" at `internal.gitlab.com`](https://internal.gitlab.com/):
    1. This website contains content that falls into the [not public](/handbook/communication/confidentiality-levels/#not-public) category.
 More details are available in [the Internal Handbook usage page](/handbook/about/handbook-usage/#the-internal-handbook)
    1. The Internal Handbook is backed by the [`gitlab-com/content-sites/internal-handbook`](https://gitlab.com/gitlab-com/content-sites/internal-handbook) project and repo.
 1. The theme for the handbook sites is in the [`gitlab-com/content-sites/docsy-gitlab`](https://gitlab.com/gitlab-com/content-sites/docsy-gitlab) project.

 ### What are NOT content websites?